Orlandster/geo-on-fire/README.md

 ## Download
 Currently there are three ways to download the library.
-But before you download the library make sure Firebase is already installed, since it's not a dependency of gof itslef.
+But before you download the library make sure Firebase is already installed, since it's not a dependency of gof itself.

+Add it like this to your `HTML`
 ```html
 <!-- Firebase -->
 <script src="https://www.gstatic.com/firebasejs/4.5.0/firebase.js"></script>